gmc-code/PC-Python/docs/turtle/turtle_screen.rst

 | Use **turtle.mainloop()** or **turtle.done()** to keep the window open.
 | When used, it must be the last statement in the file.
+| The close icon must be clicked to close the window.

 .. code-block:: python